 Includes Admission to Surrey Hills Carriage Museum

 Next, the tour makes a stop at the Surrey Hills Carriage Museum, where you will leave the two-horse hitch carriage for a three-horse carriage that fits 35 passengers.
-Here, you can enjoy access to restrooms, snack shops, and gift shops, as well as enjoy the beautiful antique carriages on display in the building, including a horse-drawn hearse that is still used for Mackinac Island funerals today.
+Here, you can enjoy access to restrooms, snack shops, and gift shops, as well as enjoy the beautiful antique carriages on display in the building, including a horse-drawn hearse that is still used for funerals today.
 You can spend as much time as this stop as you like before boarding the 35-passenger carriage.

-Tour Stop at Wings of Mackinac Tropical Butterfly Conservatory
+Stop at Wings of Mackinac Tropical Butterfly Conservatory

-Immediately beside the Surrey Hills Museum is the Wings of Mackinac Butterfly Conservatory, which you can visit for an additional admission fee.
+Immediately beside the Surrey Hills Museum is the Butterfly Conservatory, which you can visit for an additional admission fee.
 Here, you can discover life's most beautiful insects as you stroll among hundreds of butterflies dancing and chasing each other in the climate-controlled conservatory filled with lush flowers.
 Inside the conservatory, there are over 200 different species of butterflies.
 When you purchase the combination ticket, you can enjoy admission to the Butterfly Conservatory.

-Drive By Mackinac Island State Park
+Pass By Mackinac Island State Park

-After boarding the 35-passenger, three-horse hitch carriage, the tour will take you through the interior of Mackinac Island and Mackinac Island State Park.
-Along the way, your driver will point out wild flowers and other islands features.
-The Mackinac Island State Park was the second U.S. National Park, but it was transferred to the State of Michigan in 1895 and became the first Michigan State Park.
+After boarding the 35-passenger, three-horse hitch carriage, the tour will take you through the interior of the area and its State Park.
+Along the way, your driver will point out wild flowers and other features.
+The state park was the second U.S. National Park, but it was transferred to the State of Michigan in 1895 and became the first Michigan State Park.

-Drive By Mackinac Island Cemetery
+Pass By Mackinac Island Cemetery

-Drive By Fort Mackinac Post Cemetery
+Pass By Fort Mackinac Post Cemetery

-Drive By Fort Holmes
+Pass By Fort Holmes

-Tour Stop at Arch Rock
+Stop at Arch Rock

-Tour Stop at Fort Mackinac
+Stop at Fort Mackinac